 The R. Douglas Elliott Fellowship is one of several experiential opportunities available to Faculty of Law students.
 Experiential learning opportunities are a key component of a well-rounded legal education and a meaningful way to nurture professional growth and development, while supporting organizations in the community.

-The 2024 R. Douglas Elliot Fellow, Katie Bray Kingissepp (JD 2025), is entering her third-year of law school this fall.
+The 2024 R. Douglas Elliott Fellow, Katie Bray Kingissepp (JD 2025), is entering her third-year of law school this fall.
 Katie’s summer placement has been with Egale Canada — a national leading organization for 2SLGBTQI people and issues.

 “One of the most meaningful aspects of this position has been the opportunity to participate in meetings regarding Egale's strategic impact litigation.
 I have been immersed in the work it takes to launch a constitutional challenge: from gathering witnesses and experts, to crafting arguments and filing facta.
 Though our world is often plagued by injustice, working at Egale has been an empowering experience, reminding me of my own power to effect positive change," says Bray Kingissepp.